lookout/ldap-sync-prototype/README.md

 ### Conjur

+The `conjur-ldap-sync` program must be run with a Conjur identity that can create and modify roles.
+This identity will typically be a user, but could also be a host.
+We'll refer to this user as the **service**.

 To allow conjur-ldap-sync to connect to Conjur, make sure `CONJUR_USERNAME` and `CONJUR_API_KEY` environment variables correspond to a pre-created role dedicated for this purpose.
 You must also set the `CONJUR_APPLIANCE_URL` and